-- 4.3.1 The site's proposed basement car park will accommodate 45 car parking spaces (including garage parking for the town houses).
-Each garage attached to one of the houses and 20% of the open bays will be served by electrical charging points. - 4.3.2 Policy DM TP8 of the Borough's Development Management Plan (DMP) November 2011, states:
+- 4.3.1 The site's proposed basement car park will accommodate 48 car parking spaces and 20% of the open bays will be provided with electrical vehicle charging points.
+Passive provision will also be made for a further 20% of bays to be equipped in the future to cater for future demand. - 4.3.2 Policy DM TP8 of the Borough's Development Management Plan (DMP) November 2011, states: